Evaluation and Assessment

 Elentra is a web-based system used for the assessment of residents and preceptors and will contain all NOSM clinical rotation assessment and evaluation forms in an easily accessible format.
 Both residents and preceptors will submit assessments/evaluations through Elentra.

-Please note that you should still refer to PaNDA as the primary source for information on your schedules and for accommodations.
+Please note, you should still refer to PaNDA as the primary source of information for your schedules and accommodations.

 If you have questions about NOSM Elentra, or are experiencing technical difficulty, please contact firstname.lastname@example.org.

 Internet and Mobile Browsing

 Elentra works best with Chrome.
 Please ensure your pop-up blocker is either off or set to accept pop-ups from the Elentra website.
 If you require further details on how to ensure this is on your computer, please contact your technical support group.

 The Elentra mobile app allows faculty, staff and learners to trigger and/or complete assessments from their phone or tablet devices.

 Designed from the ground up, with mobile device usage in mind, the Elentra app allows the freedom to complete assessments from anywhere, and will make it easier than ever to share feedback with your colleagues on the spot.